 If you gain certification in any one of these methods, you will be issued a certification valid for up to 5 years (60 months or less), expiring in the month of your birth.

-NRCan NDTCB makes all reasonable efforts to ensure candidate applications, examination requests and certification submissions are completed as per service standard targets.
-Despite these efforts errors, omissions and delays are possible.
+NRCan NDTCB makes all reasonable efforts to ensure candidate applications, examination requests and certification submissions are completed as per service standard targets 80% of the time (at minimum).
+Despite these efforts, errors, omissions and delays are possible.
 NRCan is not responsible for any direct and indirect costs, expenses or delays which may arise.